TheoEwzZer/workshop-portfolio/README.md

 export default Navbar;
 ```

+Already heard about `Link` from `next/link`?
+Link is a built-in Next.js component that allows you to link to other pages in your application.
+It's a wrapper around the HTML anchor (`<a>`) tag, and it handles client-side navigation for you.

+For a better code, use a `map` function to iterate over the `navLinks` array and create a list of links.

 ### Implement the Navbar component

 After creating the `Navbar.jsx` file, import the `Navbar` component into the `page.js` file and use it there.